Hello, I’m Munro Richardson.

 Breakthroughs and insights now emerge regularly from the learning sciences.
 Yet they are slow to make their way into schools, family support systems, and the social consciousness in positive ways.
 Too often, new findings on how children learn are left to wilt in inaccessible academic journals, contorted by splashy headlines, or too complicated to lead to real policy changes.

-My focus (the “dependent variable”) is improvement of PreK-12 reading and math achievement.
-I intentionally use the term “kids” so that people and organizations outside of the schoolhouse (where “students” learn) know that I am talking to you, too.
-I will occasionally share what I’m learning on this Substack.
+Since fall 2025, I’ve delivered presentations and workshops on constrained and unconstrained skills.
+I will periodically share what I’m learning on this Substack.
 Everything here is a work-in-progress.
 The information is based upon a selection of the research I’ve curated so far.
 Despite my best efforts, some of this information may be incomplete or inaccurate.
 I will provide updates and corrections when needed.
 I provide citations where appropriate.
-As much as possible, I attempt to avoid plagiarism from source material.
+I actively work to avoid plagiarism from source material.
 I conducted this research and wrote the information here on my own.
 I did not use AI to compose any drafts of this material.
+But it did help me create the selfie on this page. 😀

 What can you do with this?